arcana-network/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

 ### Example: Deploy on Testnet

 Register your app using the Arcana Developer Dashboard.
-By default, 'Testnet' configuration profile is created.
+By default, the 'Testnet' configuration profile is created.
 You can provide the social provider settings as per your user onboarding requirements.
 Save the **App Address** assigned to your app displayed on the top right of the dashboard screen.
 This will be required during integration with the Auth SDK as shown below:

 {% include "./code-snippets/init_auth_testnet.md" %}